 Rochester Auto Mechanic Programs

-Students interested in training to work as automotive mechanics only have one school option in the Rochester, NY, area.
+Students interested in training to work as automotive mechanics only have one school option within 50 miles of the Rochester, NY, area.
 Get the details on this school, which is less than 15 minutes from downtown Rochester.
 The table contains valuable school statistics, such as enrollment, tuition and retention rate.

-- Monroe Community College, which is 4.6 miles from Rochester's downtown, offers an automotive technology certificate, as well as three different associate's degrees in the field (automotive apprentice, General Motors or Toyota/Lexus programs of study).
+- Monroe Community College, which is 4.6 miles from Rochester's downtown, offers two automotive technology certificates, as well as three different associate's degrees in the field (automotive apprentice, General Motors or Toyota/Lexus programs of study).